EEymann/add-elements/README.md

 # _Adding to Arrays: push and unshift_

-#### _This super short program demonstrates how add items to an array using the push and unshift methods in JavaScript.
+#### _This super short program demonstrates how to add items to an array using the push and unshift methods in JavaScript.
 September 2020_

 #### By _**Elizabeth Eymann**_